-This creamy Coconut Cake is a triple coconut treat!
-Buttery cake is infused with a luscious cream of coconut and condensed milk mixture, then covered in coconut whipped topping and toasted coconut.
+This easy creamy Coconut Cake recipe is a triple coconut treat!
+Buttery cake is infused with a luscious cream of coconut and condensed milk mixture that oozes into each nook and cranny, then it’s covered in coconut whipped topping and toasted coconut.
+Every bite is dreamy!

 Craving more coconut desserts?
 You must make our Coconut Macaroons, Coconut Cream Lush, and Coconut Cream Pie Dip!